Resources

 Operating Cash Flow

-Operating Cash Flow (OCF) is the cash generated from a company’s core business operations excluding investments and financing.
-It shows liquidity and operational efficiency.
+OCF is the cash generated from a company's core business operations, excluding investments and financing.

 Operating Income

-Operating Income is a profitability metric that shows the profit a business earns from its core operations after deducting operating expenses like wages, rent, and COGS but before interest and taxes.
-It reflects the efficiency of day-to-day business activities
+Operating Income shows profit from core operations after deducting operating expenses, before interest and taxes.

 Operating Profit

-Operating Profit is the earnings from a company’s core business after deducting operating expenses, depreciation, and amortization, but before interest and taxes.
+Operating Profit is earnings from core business after operating expenses, depreciation, and amortization, before interest and taxes.

 Order Success Page